 Chinese companies that have been banned or restricted from U.S. military and national security networks – e.g. Lenovo, Lexmark, Hikvision, and DJI – can still contract with state governments.

 Despite escalating threats from China, state government purchases have continued, and in some cases has increased significantly since our 2020 report.

-Actions in Georgia, Florida, and other states have inaugurated a new wave of state action to ban Chinese technology from state government contracts.
+Actions in Georgia, Florida, and other states inaugurated a new wave of state action to ban Chinese technology from state government contracts.
 2023 has built on that momentum with 4 additional states signing new bills into law.

 2023 Briefing Paper

 - But States Continue to Purchase Dangerous Chinese Tech and Deploy Them in Critical Agencies

 - Recommendations to Counter Chinese Tech Threats in States